8 powerful methods to advertise your app and drive growth

 Implement attribution platforms that track users across devices and touchpoints, providing a complete view of the user journey from first impression to conversion and beyond.
 Set up custom events that align with your business goals, whether that’s completing onboarding, making purchases, or reaching specific engagement milestones.
 Regular attribution analysis helps you identify trends, seasonal patterns, and optimization opportunities that improve your overall advertising effectiveness.

-8: Optimize Retention to Maximize Advertising ROI
+8: Improve User Retention to Maximize Your Advertising ROI

 User retention directly impacts your advertising return on investment because retained users generate more value over time, justifying higher acquisition costs and enabling more aggressive growth strategies.
 Apps with strong retention can afford to bid more competitively for new users while maintaining profitable unit economics.